criswell/github-reflog/README.md

   --events    List supported events
 ```

-Normally `github-reflog` will pause between requests for the amount of time
+Normally `git-github-reflog` will pause between requests for the amount of time
 Github requests (usually 60 seconds).
 If you want to be naughty and ignore
 that, then use the `--naughty` option.
 But don't do that, that'd be
 dickish.